Chao Phraya Yommarat Hospital: History

-Chao Phraya Yommarat Hospital was built in 1926 by money donated by Chao Phraya Yommarat (Pan Sukhum), minister of Suphan Buri as a two-storey concrete building, overlooking the Tha Chin River.
-In 1942, the hospital became a provincial hospital, became managed by the Ministry of Public Health and expanded to have Surgery, Internal Medicine and Obstetrics and Gynaecology buildings.
+Chao Phraya Yommarat Hospital was built in 1926 by money donated by Chao Phraya Yommarat (Pan Sukhum), regent to the King of Thailand as a two-storey concrete building, overlooking the Tha Chin River.
+In 1942, the hospital became a provincial hospital, became managed by the Ministry of Public Health.
 An ER unit was added in 1991.

-The hospital became classified as a regional hospital in 2001, then with 503 beds and has since expanded to 721 beds as of 2022.
+The hospital became classified as a regional hospital in 2001, then with 503 beds and has since expanded to 738 beds as of 2024.